iawia002/lux/README.md

 Vimeo | <https://vimeo.com> | ✓ | | |

-## Known issues
-> net/http: request canceled (Client.Timeout exceeded while reading body)

-This is a common issue.
-It is a network issue that can be solved by entering the download command again.

 ## About this project

 I am just a college student and this is one of my amateur projects(I need to finish my school stuff first).
 I am very happy and surprised that so many people like this project, thank you all. 🙇‍♂️